 Taking the Next Step

 Now you’ve got some great tips to use in creating your own viral videos.
-Check out the last article in this series for more detailed information on how to do video advertising with Google Adwords.
+Check out more great content marketing articles in our blog.